ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 # Creating a Read-Only List Report

-With the data model in place the next step is to create a read-only list report.
-A read-only list report enables displaying the data of the business objects using a Fiori-App.
-In this unit a read-only list report is created for the `Z_C_Rating_ReadOnly` entity.
-The Fiori-App is implemented using the [SAP Fiori elements](https://experience.sap.com/fiori-design-web/smart-templates/) framework.
+With the data model established, the next step involves creating a read-only list report.
+This report allows the data of the business objects to be displayed using a Fiori App.
+In this unit, a read-only list report is created for the `Z_C_Rating_ReadOnly` entity, with the Fiori App implemented using the [SAP Fiori elements](https://experience.sap.com/fiori-design-web/smart-templates/) framework.

 ## The Business Service Provisioning Layer

-The following figure shows the components of the ABAP RAP again.
-In the figure the _Business Service Provisioning_ layer separates the business objects from the service consumption.
+As shown in the ABAP RAP components diagram, the _Business Service Provisioning_ layer separates the business objects from service consumption.

 ![ABAP RAP Components](imgs/abap_rap/rap_components.drawio.png)

 The business service provisioning layer contains two types of entities:

-- Service Definition
+1. Service Definition
-- Service Binding.
+1. Service Binding.

-The role of the _service definition_ is to specify which business objects of the data model are exposed.
-In particular, different service definitions can be created for the same business object to cater for different consumption scenarios.
+The \_service definition'\_s role is to specify which business objects from the data model are exposed.
+Different service definitions can be created for the same business object to accommodate various consumption scenarios.

-The _service binding_ binds a service (defined in a service definition) to a specific communication protocol.
-Examples of available bindings are OData V2 and OData V4.
-Again, it is possible to create different service bindings for different service definitions.
+The _service binding_ connects a service (defined in a _service definition_) to a specific communication protocol.
+Examples of available bindings include OData V2 and OData V4.
+It is also possible to create different service bindings for different service definitions.

 ## Creating a Service Definition and a Service Binding